 Shiba Inus are generally good-natured and loyal in temperament, but they are also fearless and bold.

-With a relatively high barking tendency, they are also known for coming quite possessive of their items – food, toys, or territory.
+With a relatively high barking tendency, they are also known for becoming quite possessive of their items – food, toys, or territory.

-This can result in aggression, but it can be prevented or minimized with the right approach.
+This can result in aggression but can be prevented or minimized with the right approach.

 Despite these tendencies, the Shiba Inu can be a great family dog.

-They are incredibly affectionate with the people they know, and if socialized sufficiently and adequately, they can be excellent around well-behaved children.
+They are incredibly affectionate with the people they know.
+If you socialize Shiba Inu puppies, they can be excellent dogs around well-behaved children.

 Grooming needs